Chart Color Schemes

 Turramurra features high concentrations of family households, with a higher-than-average median household size

 Family households account for 80.8% of all households, including 45.3% couples with children, 25.7% couples without children, and 9.0% single parent families.
-Non-family households comprise the remaining 19.2%, with lone person households at 17.9% and group households making up 1.2%.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.7.
+Non-family households constitute the remaining 19.2%, with lone person households at 17.9% and group households comprising 1.2%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households